moomar0505/discord-translation-bot/README.md

 ## Contributing
 Pull requests are welcome.
-Only French, English, and Spanish are supported as of yet.
-Please help enhance the code to add more languages.

-Please make sure to update tests as appropriate.
+Please help enhance the code to add more languages since only French, English, and Spanish are supported as of yet.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)